IsaacLea/java-patterns/README.md

 ### Decorator
 - Decorators have creation methods or constructors that accept objects of the same class or interface as a current class.
 Can instantiate an object decorated with implementations of many things, then call its public method to execute code in sequence on all those things.

+### Facade
+- Provides a simplified interface to a complex subsystem.
+Used to hide complexity in an easier to use facade.